better-internet/radworks-docs/docs/community/03_governance_overview.md

 import Grid, { Button } from '@site/src/components/Grid'

 Welcome to Radworks' version-controlled governance documentation!
-These docs consist of carefully curated information and resources that lay out the Radicle’s token voting governance process and how to participate in it.
+These docs consist of carefully curated information and resources that lay out the Radworks token voting governance process and how to participate in it.

-Radworks’ treasury is controlled by an on-chain governance mechanism ([Compound-Governor](https://wiki.tally.xyz/docs/compound-governor)) via the project’s native governance token ($RAD).
-Holders of this token can participate in the decision-making around the treasury by voting and creating on-chain governance proposals composed of executable actions.
+The Radworks’ treasury is controlled by an on-chain governance mechanism ([Compound-Governor](https://wiki.tally.xyz/docs/compound-governor)) via the project’s native governance token - $RAD.
+Holders of $RAD can participate in decision-making by voting on and creating Radworks Governance Proposals (RGPs).
+Voting power is derived directly from the number of tokens delegated to you.

+**Onchain Governance**
+Onchain governance is used to execute proposals that include executable actions.
 Currently, these actions include:
 * Treasury distributions of RAD, ETH, and USDC
 * Upgrades to the on-chain governance system
 * Changes to parameters of Treasury-governed contracts (e.g. Drips)

+**Offchain Governance**
+Offchain governance is used to gain community consensus.
+Currently, consensus is needed for:
+*  Confirming a proposal with executable actions is ready to be voted on onchain (also known as Formal Review)
+*  Proposals that do not include an executable action, but still require consensus from the community

 <Grid>
   <Button